 The BAF is located at 1,500 meters above sea level.
-Precipitation is concentrated in the winter (snow)
+Precipitation is concentrated in the winter (snow) and spring months.

-Page 17 of 23 Reviewed by USCENTCOM (17 July 2019) Final Approval Date (12 September 2019) and spring months.
 Summers are long and hot but have very low humidity.
 Fall (October and November) is warm and dry.
 Winters are cold but short, lasting from December to March.
 Spring in Bagram starts in late March and is the wettest time of the year.